Prashigarg/stock_analytics/README.md

 With these steps, you can run the stock prediction analysis for NSE and BSE data locally on your machine for insightful stock market predictions.
-If you encounter any difficulties during the setup process, don't hesitate to reach out for assistanc
+If you encounter any difficulties during the setup process, don't hesitate to reach out for assistance.